Home Insurance in Lake City, FL and Columbia County

 Rural Property Coverage

 Many Columbia County homes feature barns, horse stalls, equipment sheds, detached garages, and agricultural outbuildings.
-Standard policies cover other structures up to 10% of your dwelling limit — but rural properties often need higher limits.
-Discuss your specific structures with your agent to ensure full coverage.
+Standard policies often include a limited amount for other structures, but rural properties may need higher limits or specific scheduling.
+Discuss your specific structures with your agent to help avoid gaps.

 Older Homes & Replacement Cost